IndiaFilings

-Guide to 80G Certificate & 80G Certificate
+Guide To 80g Certificate & 80G Certificate

 80G is a certificate that exempts you part or fully from paying taxes, if you have made donations to charitable trusts or section 8 company or organizations that are registered to offer you exemptions from taxes.
 For e.g. A charitable organization or trust registered under section 12 A, allows you to avail tax exemption under section 80G.
 There is however a maximum allowable deduction criteria.
 The criterion is if the aggregate of the amount you donate exceeds 10% of the total gross income, then the excess amount will not qualify for tax benefit.
 80G certificates made its way into law book in the year 1967-68 and it continues to be an important tax saving certificate.